GabeScott/standard-works-vault/General Conference/1987 October - Looking beyond the Mark.md

 Those of us who participated in these sports learned the importance of staying within the mark.

 I found myself reflecting on these early experiences recently as I read from the fourth chapter of Jacob in the Book of Mormon.
 In this part of his record, Jacob reminds us of the Israelites in ancient times who got themselves into great difficulty: “They despised the words of plainness, and killed the prophets, and sought for things that they could not understand.
-Wherefore, because of their blindness, which blindness came by looking beyond the mark, they must needs fall” (Jacob 4:14; italics added).
+Wherefore, because of their blindness, which blindness came by *looking beyond the mark,* they must needs fall” ([[Jacob 4.14|Jacob 4:14]]; italics added).

 Generally, a figurative expression such as the one Jacob uses in this text—“looking beyond the mark”—comes from something that is common and familiar to the experience of those with whom it is used.
 Each language and each culture has similar idiomatic expressions.

 I have wondered what was actually in Jacob’s mind as he wrote of “looking beyond the mark” in describing a failing that was common to ancient Israel.
 As I have already indicated, Jacob’s idiom brings to my mind the experiences of my early activities in certain sports events when it was so important to stay within the mark.
 All of the strength and skill and effort a competitor could muster in the field events I have just described were of little value if he did not stay within the circle.

 Jacob speaks of people who placed themselves in serious jeopardy in spiritual things because they were unwilling to accept simple, basic principles of truth.
-They entertained and intrigued themselves with “things that they could not understand” (Jacob 4:14).
+They entertained and intrigued themselves with “things that they could not understand” ([[Jacob 4.14|Jacob 4:14]]).
 They were apparently afflicted with a pseudosophistication and a snobbishness that gave them a false sense of superiority over those who came among them with the Lord’s words of plainness.
 They went beyond the mark of wisdom and prudence, and obviously failed to stay within the circle of fundamental gospel truths, which provide a basis for faith.
 They must have reveled in speculative and theoretical matters that obscured for them the fundamental spiritual truths.
 As they became infatuated by these “things that they could not understand,” their comprehension of and faith in the redeeming role of a true Messiah was lost, and the purpose of life became confused.
 A study of Israel’s history will confirm Jacob’s allegations.

 It seems to me that every generation faces its challenges with “looking beyond the mark.”
 The Apostle Paul worried about those whom he had helped to develop a testimony of Jesus Christ.
-Paul advised Titus to “avoid foolish questions ... and contentions, and strivings about the law; for they are unprofitable and vain” (Titus 3:9).
+Paul advised Titus to “avoid foolish questions … and contentions, and strivings about the law; for they are unprofitable and vain” ([[Titus 3.9|Titus 3:9]]).

 To Timothy, Paul wrote: